andrerfcsantos/exercism-events/README.md

 In addition to setting the environment variables, [liquibase](https://www.liquibase.org/) migrations in the file `liquibase/master.xml` must also be run before running the program.
 Please refer to the liquibase documentation on how to do this.

+* **pushover** - Sends notifications to [pushover](https://pushover.net/).
+Pass the key `pushover` to the `-consumers` flag to activate this consumer.

+For this consumer to work, you must set these environment variables:

+- `PUSHOVER_TOKEN` - Your App Token.
+You must create an application in pushover to get this token.
+- `PUSHOVER_USER` - Your pushover User Key.